 It is not in the realm of this review to go into detail Thompson’s polemics, but an evaluation of Thompson’s socialist humanism is overdue.
 Firstly it must be said that this theory has nothing to do with Marxism.
 Thompson’s critique of Stalinism had as one writer said a “certain sense of vagueness.”
 To Thompson Trotskyism was just another “variant of Stalinism.”

-Despite McNally’s glorification of Thompson, he makes an interesting point when he noted that Thompson had a “The lackadaisical attitude toward scientific rigor.
-'For all its moral and political fervor, there was something remarkably imprecise about his attack on Stalinism.
+Despite McNally’s glorification of Thompson, he makes an interesting point when he noted that Thompson had a “The lackadaisical attitude toward scientific rigour.
+'For all its moral and political fervour, there was something remarkably imprecise about his attack on Stalinism.
 Thompson described his as a 'moral critique of Stalinism' - and there is much to be said for that.

-Whatever its limitations, revolutionary socialists can only applaud a critique which refuses to countenance slave labor camps, show trials, mass murder, a police state regime of lies and crimes against human rights, as authentic forms of socialism.
-But alongside the vigor of moral denunciation, one needs a clear analysis of the nature of the regimes at issue.
+Whatever its limitations, revolutionary socialists can only applaud a critique which refuses to countenance slave labour camps, show trials, mass murder, a police state regime of lies and crimes against human rights, as authentic forms of socialism.
+But alongside the vigour of moral denunciation, one needs a clear analysis of the nature of the regimes at issue.
 At no time did Thompson offer the latter.”

 At no stage of his chequered history did Thompson and his friends in the New Left advocate the need to build a Leninist-type party.
 To do so would as Thompson believed would lead directly back to Stalinism.
 The New Left explicitly rejected Lenin’s theory of the vanguard party, which was blamed for the development of Stalinism.
 On this matter Thompson invited a former Stalinist turned Labour Party bureaucrat Eric Heffer to write an article in the New Reasoner in 1959, Heffer’s views fitted in nicely with Thompsons when he wrote that “The ‘Vanguard corresponded to a given historical need but is not essential today: in fact, it is a definite hindrance”.